-'''

--help

--h

-'''

-Prints the command line help.

--v verbose-level

-Enables printing of additional information on the internal operations of NUSMV.
+-help -h Prints the command line help. -v verbose-level Enables printing of additional information on the internal operations of NUSMV.
 Setting verbose-level to 1 gives the basic information.
 Using this option makes you feel better, since otherwise the program prints nothing until it finishes, and there is no evidence that it is doing anything at all.
-Setting the verbose-level higher than 1 enables printing of much extra information.

--int Enables interactive mode Executes NuSMV commands from file sc_file -source sc_file same as -source (deprecated) -load sc_file

-Avoids to load the NUSMV commands contained in \sim /.nusmvrc or in .nusmvrc or in \${NuSMV_LIBRARY_PATH }/master.nusmvrc.

-> Keeps backward compatibility with older versions of NuSMV.
+Set- ting the verbose-level higher than 1 enables printing of much extra information. -int Enables interactive mode -source sc_file Executes NuSMV commands from file sc_file -load sc_file same as -source (deprecated) -s Avoids to load the NUSMV commands con- tained in ~/.nusmvrc or in .nusmvrc or in \${NuSMV_LIBRARY_PATH }/master.nusmvrc. -old Keeps backward compatibility with older versions of NuSMV.
 This option disables some new features like type checking and dumping of new extension to SMV files.
-In addition, if enabled, case conditions also accepts "1" which is semantically equivalent to the truth value "TRUE".
-This backward compatibility feature has been added in NuSMV 2.5.1 in order to help porting of old SMV models.
+In ad- dition, if enabled, case conditions also accepts "1" which is semantically equivalent to the truth value "TRUE".
+This backward compatibility feature has been added in NUSMV 2.5.1 in order to help porting of old SMV models.
 Infact, in versions older than 2.5.1, it was pretty common to use 1 in case conditions expressions.
-For an example please see section 2.2.3

-Enables the old semantics of "/" and "mod" operations (from NUSMV 2.3.0) instead of ANSI C semantics.

-Disables all syntactic checks that will be performed when flattening the input model.
-Warning: If the model is not well-formed, NUSMV may result in unpredictable results, use this option at your own risk.

-Does not convert variables that have only one single possible value into constant DEFINEs

-Disables the generation of counter-examples for properties that are proved to be false.
-See also variable counter_examples

-Runs pre-processor on SMV files before any of those specified with the -pre option.
+For an example please see section 2.2.3 -old_div_op Enables the old semantics of "/" and "mod" operations (from NUSMV 2.3.0) instead of ANSI C semantics. -disable_syntactic checks Disables all syntactic checks that will be performed when flattening the input model.
+Warning: If the model is not well-formed, NUSMV may result in unpredictable results, use this option at your own risk. -disable_daggifier Disables the daggification feature of model dumping -keep_single value_vars Does not convert variables that have only one single possible value into constant DEFINEs -dcx Disables the generation of counter-examples for prop- erties that are proved to be false.
+See also variable counter_examples -cpp Runs pre-processor on SMV files before any of those spec- ified with the -pre option.
+The user can set his own preprocessor by setting system variables pp_cpp_path and pp_m4_path.

-Specifies a list of pre-processors to run (in the order given) on the input file before it is parsed by NUSMV.
-Note that if the -cpp command is used, then the pre-processors specified by this command will be run after the input file has been pre-processed by that pre-processor. pps is either one single pre-processor name (with or without double quotes) or it is a space-separated list of pre-processor names contained within double quotes.

--old_div_op

--s

--old

--disable_syntactic checks

--keep_single value_vars

--dax

--pre pps